 Diminished ppfd but increased electrical draw

 Here is the problem with this type of grow light recommended setup.
 First, we are being wasteful in that we are purchasing too many grow lights and too many grow lamps.
+Those will all end up in a landfill one day.
+And, buying more than we need also involves the production pollution.
 Right there, we should stop and think it through before we make this kind of a grow room design mistake.
 And, with this plan of grow light coverage, each grow light might be a meter and a half (4’6”) above the canopy.
 That is wasteful on another level in that we are now almost half for ppfd at that distance.
 And, it’s geometrically diminishing.
 That’s an Inverse Square Law example where a grow lamp positioned at 5 feet above the canopy is 50% less powerful.
 So, for our grow room design, we are now doubly inefficient.
 Then there is a third level of inefficiency in that we will be using extra electrical draws from our extra indoor grow lights.

 Ppfd comparison link

 This is all the opposite of what we should be doing to be as green as possible with our grow light systems.
 The best way to get grow light efficiency from quality grow lights is to move them on LightRail light movers.
 That can be a LightRail 3.5 Kit, a LightRail 4.0 Kit or a LightRail 4.20 Kit.
 And, the grow light ppfd comparison readings give us the easiest way to see how this works.